-Name: Date: contribute the most to your project choosing which photos to include in and that may not be just the first p n your work helps strengthen your p orksheet, carefully analyze each of t t you are choosing the photographs that whotos you find.
-Carefully analyzing and roject, and especially your argument, he photos you have chosen and determine 1.
-Observation Take a good look at the photograph yo of the photograph?
-What individual it , , ails presented.
-What is your first impressions w, divide the photo into four quadrants at new details are becoming visible? s and take an even deeper look.
-Are you noticing any new information in t he photograph that you hadn't seen before?
-Using the chart below, make a list of c objects, people, and activities that you see happening in the photograph.
+Name: Date: contribute the most to choosing which photos overall.
+Using this photos your project and that may not be just s to include in your work helps streng be sure that you are choosing the photographs that st the first photos you find.
+Carefully analyzing and then your project, and especially your argument, ze each of the photos you have chosen and determind argument. ne 1.
+Observation O photograph you have chosen studying a at individual items in the photograph do all of the details presented.
+What is your first impressions you notice?
+S Now, divide the photo into fo What new details are becomi ur quadrants and take an even deeper look. ng visible?
+Are you noticing any new info ormation in the photograph that you hadn't seen before? ?
+Using the chart below, r nake a list of objects, people, and activi ties that you see happening in the photograph.
 People Objects Activities